mit-wu-lab/learning-to-delegate/README.md

 ## Example Analysis and Plotting
 We provide the `example.ipynb` script for computing speedup and plotting our paper results for the example solution trajectories provided by our zip file.
 Besides these examples, we do not provide other solution trajectories as solution times are benchmarked using our own servers, and other servers are likely to see different solutions times.
 Solution trajectories can be generated using the code in this repo and our trained models from the zip file.

+Beyond demonstrating how to unpack the solution trajectory files, we do not elaborate more on the file format.
+Please refer to the code for full details.